irfanmohammad25/java-hello-world-with-maven/README.md

 #irfan
 #done
 ## What you’ll build
-You’ll create an application that provides the time of day and then build it with Maven.
+You’ll create an application tha      t provides the time of day and then build it with Maven.
 #commited
 #irfan
 ## What you’ll need